Computer Vision and Machine Learning in Sports Analytics: Injury and Outcome Prediction

-External loads refer to objective measures of training activity such as training duration, running distance, high and moderate speedrunning, and accelerations.
-Technical-tactical performance during matches can affect players’ physical fit: an average speed, a number of played competitions, an average covered distance, a number of minutes played, and average field goal attempts.
+External loads refer to objective measures of training activity such as training duration, running distance, high and moderate speed running, and accelerations.
+Technical-tactical performance during matches can affect players’ physical fit: average speed, number of played competitions, average covered distance, number of minutes played, and average field goal attempts.

 They can be measured using sensor technologies such as global positioning systems (GPS) and accelerometers, but Computer Vision in sports is a far more effective way to measure these metrics.

 Internal training load is a physiological and psychological response to external loads.
 The internal load is assessed via metrics of heart rate, blood lactate, and athlete ratings of perceived exertion (RPE).
 This included age (yr), stature (cm), mass (kg), etc.

 Also, combined metrics are considered: The Monotony Session Load – the ratio between the mean and the standard deviation of the session load and the Acute Chronic Workload Ratio (ACWR) — the ratio between a player’s acute workload and his chronic workload.